magpylib/magpylib/docs/_pages/user_guide/docs/docs_pos_ori.md

 :::{grid-item}
 :columns: 12 7 7 7
-The explicit magnetic field expressions found in the literature, implemented in the [Magpylib core](docs-field-core), are given in native coordinates of the sources which is convenient for the mathematical formulation.
+The analytical magnetic field expressions found in the literature, implemented in the [Magpylib core](docs-field-core), are given in native coordinates of the sources which is convenient for the mathematical formulation.
 It is a common problem to transform the field into an application relevant observer coordinate system.
 While not technically difficult, such transformations are prone to error.
 :::
 :::{grid-item}
 :columns: 12 5 5 5